 <authority> shall be represented as a host (either IP address or DNS name) followed optionally by a colon and port number.

-The Audit Record Repository may use <path> to segregate the search.
+The Audit Record Repository may use <path> to segregate the search from other services.

 “syslogsearch” is a required part of the URL that allows the Audit Consumer to ask for syslog messages stored in the Audit Record Repository.

-A date search parameters are required.
-It is suggested to use two date parameters in order to search for a limited time window.
+At least one date search parameters id required.
 See Section 3.82.4.1.2.1.

 “&” is a conditional parameter that shall be present if the <query> parameter is present.

 <query>, if present, represents additional search parameters.
-See Section 3.82.4.1.2.2 Additional Search Parameters.
+See Section 3.82.4.1.2.2.

-The Audit Consumer may indicate the preferred format of the response in the HTTP “Accept” header.

 3.82.4.1.2.1 Date Search Parameters

 One or two date parameter shall be present in every search by the Audit Consumer and shall be supported by the Audit Record Repository.
 Using two parameters allows the Audit Consumer to specify the time frame of creation of syslog messages of interest and enable the Audit Consumer to constrain the number of syslog messages returned.
 The lower and upper bound for time shall be in RFC3339 format.